Districts in MP, Bihar, Telangana most vulnerable to pandemic, says Lancet study | Headlines

 Districts in MP, Bihar, Telangana most vulnerable to pandemic, says Lancet study

-The study noted that nine of 30 large states Madhya Pradesh, Bihar and Telangana, Jharkhand, Uttar Pradesh, Maharashtra, West Bengal, Odisha, and Gujarat have high vulnerability to be impacted by the COVID-19 pandemic.
-It rated the vulnerabilities of the states to the pandemic on a scale from zero to one, measured using 15 indicators across five domains socioeconomic, demographic, housing and hygiene, epidemiological, and health system.
-"Our index aims to help planners and policymakers effectively prioritize regions for resource allocation and adopt risk mitigation strategies for better preparedness and responses to the COVID-19 epidemic," the scientists said.
+The study noted that nine of 30 large states -- Madhya Pradesh, Bihar and Telangana, Jharkhand, Uttar Pradesh, Maharashtra, West Bengal, Odisha, and Gujarat -- have high vulnerability to be impacted by the COVID-19 pandemic.
+It rated the vulnerabilities of the states to the pandemic on a scale from zero to one, measured using 15 indicators across five domains -- socioeconomic, demographic, housing and hygiene, epidemiological, and health system.
+"Our index aims to help planners and policy makers effectively prioritise regions for resource allocation and adopt risk mitigation strategies for better preparedness and responses to the COVID-19 epidemic," the scientists said.

 Arunachal Pradesh and Himachal Pradesh were two other states on the lower overall vulnerability end of the scale.
 "Although our intention was not to predict the risk of infection for a district or a state, we observed similarities between vulnerability and the current concentration of COVID-19 cases at the state level," they wrote in the study.

-The aim of the index, Acharya said, is to provide a tool to identify districts that are vulnerable to the consequences of the infection, including spread, morbidity and mortality, and social and economic consequences.
+The aim of the index, Acharya said, is to provide a tool to identify districts that are vulnerable to the consequences of the infection, including spread, morbidity and mortality and social and economic consequences.
 "A state may be low in overall vulnerability but may be high on a particular domain," he added.
-According to the researcher, some of the significant findings include that out of 100 most vulnerable districts 33 are from UP, 24 from Bihar, and 20 from Madhya Pradesh.
-"These states have not detected as many cases proportional to their population size as yet (there may be many reasons for that including a number of tests they are performing) but are highly vulnerable to higher mortality (because of lack of health facilities), for example," Acharya said.
+According to the researcher, some of the significant findings include that out of 100 most vulnerable districts 33 are from UP, 24 from Bihar and 20 from Madhya Pradesh.
+"These states have not detected as many cases proportional to their population size as yet (there may be many reasons for that including number of tests they are performing) but are highly vulnerable to higher mortality (because of lack of health facilities), for example," Acharya said.
 The scientists said the relationship between COVID-19 vulnerability and the indicators was not clear for districts, adding that better data collection at this regional level can help make more refined evaluations of vulnerability in their respective states.
 They also added that data used in the study are two to five years old and might not have captured vulnerability well in districts in which rapid changes have occurred up to the present day.
+Commenting on the research, Gautam I. Menon, professor, Departments of Physics and Biology at Ashoka University in Haryana, who is unrelated to the research team, said the approach used in the study was interesting.

+"We have ourselves been looking for methods that capture district-wise vulnerabilities so they can be used in a modelling framework, and this approach looks both interesting and useful," Menon said.
+However, he said the study assigned equal weights to each indicator for calculating domain vulnerability, which he added is a potential drawback.
+"The largest vulnerability to adverse outcomes on infection would stem from pre-existing conditions such as diabetes, so it might make more sense to assign a greater weight to this index," Menon noted in an email.
+He said the numbers of COVID-19 patients in the country are still evolving, with the pandemic yet to seriously affect more than a handful of states at the moment.
+"So this conclusion may be premature," Menon said.

-"I wanted to say the study is not for academic purposes.
-The index should be put in use by the government.
-At the Population Council we are ready to help the government with such useful tools," Acharya added.
+Acharya said the study was not for academic purpose.
+"The index should be put in use by the government.
+At the Population Council we are ready to help government with such useful tools," he said..

 ALSO READ